rafaelgieschke/bwlp-vue-frontend/README.md

 #### NPM Packages

 I know it's much easier to just install an NPM package for everything we need, but it creates weird dependencies that usually have no use and just make a mess in our package file, when something big is needed, go for it (site-wide stuff like i18n for example), but for small code, even if there is most likely a 10 LOC package that does it out there, try just making an 11 LOC file with basically the same logic (don't steal code though, you're better than that).

+Keeping the number of packages to a minimum more easily allows us to keep them all updated in the future, if we have 10 dependencies all pointing to each other, at some point, they'll clash and we'll have to keep one in an outdated state which might cause problems.

 ### CSS